 In this episode, the world meets Zuzu, the water juggler.
 How funny.
 Perhaps wilder, if you watch the film, Diamond Horseshoe, you will be overwhelmed by an abundance of blue.
 I added "Sea" to the "Horseshoe" because of the ocean & also because my ex boyfriend was obsessed with seahorses.

 Water is in this poem about the past.
-There was so much water when i lost him to an uncontrollable force GOVERNMENT.
+There was so much water when i lost him to an uncontrollable force of GOVERNMENT.
 Definitely the strangest breakup I have ever been through.
 America told my boyfriend he could no longer stay in this country, and we were split up.
 To try and make sense of this world, we did DMT together with friends at a beach.
-I decided to filter the experience through this episode of The Muppet Show, 4 an amphibian creates DMT.
+I decided to filter the experience through this episode of The Muppet Show, as 4 an amphibian creates DMT.

 When I met my ex boyfriend, I was working at a 24 hour diner in San Francisco called Sparky's.
 It had an 80s retro vibe where the jukebox ruled.
 Linda Lavin's Alice worked at Mel's Diner through the 80s.
 In this poem, all the italics are references of 80s songs.
-One can interpret within the poem that these are lyrics being played at the beach on a boom box perhaps.
-Here's the lowdown: the first two, and "jolly fellow" are connected only through The Muppet Show, but the rest were hits you might hear on Sparky's jukebox.
+One can interpret within the poem that these are lyrics being played at the beach on a boom box.
+Here's the lowdown: the first two, and "jolly fellow" are connected only through The Muppet Show, but the rest were hits you might have heard on Sparky's jukebox.
 I actually distinctly remember "Lucky Star" playing at The Lexington Club on one of our dates, and I specifically called him, "my lucky star" (I'm so clever).
-I've told him before, and I'll say it again to no one, this ex also happens to look like Prince, and Le Petit Prince was a 'thing' between the two of us.
+I've told him before, and I'll say it again to no one, this ex also happens to look like Prince, and Le Petit Prince was a thing between the two of us.
 I also included a line of Antoine de Saint-Exupéry, which synced because of The Frog Prince.

 "mighty cold" - in reference to the U.S. Navy Seals: "I Don't Know, But I've Been Told..."